DSM1710 Rare Books Librarianship II

 - Hill, J. and Taylor, M. (2009) Taking Off: encouraging deeper learning and cohort identity through dialogic learning, in Gaskill, A. and Mills, R. eds.
 Supporting Learning in the Digital Age: rethinking inclusion, pedagogy and quality: collected conference papers and abstracts (Cambridge, September 22-25 2009), 222-229.

 Students should have an interest in the history of the book.
-It is helpful to have access to a rare books collection, but this isn't essential for studying the module successfully.
-Students taking this short course ideally should have successfully completed the DS36210 Introduction to Rare Books Librarianship Short Course.
+It is helpful to have access to a rare books collection, but this isn't essential for studying the course successfully.
+Students taking this short course ideally should have successfully completed the DSM1610 Rare Books Librarianship I Short Course.

 After completing this short course you should be able to: